Sf298/Sauds-Toolbox/README.md

 * Timer - A Java stopwatch with split and lap features.
 * fractions - A Class that works like a float but remains as a fraction.
 * propsFile - Portable tool to quickly create and manage properties files (can be encrypted).
-* Encryption - A quick dirty algorithm to encrypt and decrypt strings (may not be secure, do not use with important data)
+* Encryption - A quick dirty algorithm to encrypt and decrypt strings (may not be secure, do not use with important data).
+* server.client.manager - A handy tool for supporting server-client connections.

 ### Prerequisites